Children's Treaty 7 Land Acknowledgement

 Indigenous languages have long been underrepresented in literature — especially in children's books.
 This year the Library worked with aspiring Treaty 7 writers to start changing that, helping them create children's books in their traditional languages.Learn about the authors and their books

 The Elders’ Guidance Circle is now available as an online experience.
-Individuals and small groups, including students, can meet virtually with an Elder to share in history, stories of the land, culture, and guidance.
+Individuals and small groups, including students, can meet virtually with an Elder to explore topics relating to culture, history, and reconciliation.

 The Elders’ Guidance Circle is supported by Suncor Energy Foundation.